Budget 2022 Highlights : PDF Download, Key Takeaways, Important Points

 India posted a 9.2% GDP growth, the highest among all economies.
 We are amid the Omicron wave, the speed of our vaccination campaign has helped dramatically.
 The FM stated that ‘Sabka Prayaas’ will continue with strong growth.
 Budget 2022 has provided a sharp increase in public investment and capital expenditure provision.
 Strategic transfer of ownership of Air India has been completed.

 A new provision is introduced to allow taxpayers to update the past return and include omitted income by additional tax payment.
 The updated return can be filed within two years from the end of the relevant assessment year.

-Tax incentive period extended by one year for startups.
-Eligible Startups incorporated under Section 80-IAC will now get tax benefits until March 31, 2023.
+The tax incentive period is extended by one year for startups.
+Eligible startups incorporated under Section 80-IAC will now get tax benefits until March 31, 2023.